wollac11/Munki-App-Updater/README.md

 --0.2 (21/03/2017):
 	- Changed online version check method to order files by modification date in order to fix bug where .1 releases would be ignored

+--0.3 (21/03/2017):
+	- Added an app intro message which outputs release info and lists apps it is updating.